Adjust Pearson's $r$ to Measure Arbitrary Monotone Dependence: Introduction

-Most recently, van den Heuvel and Zhan demonstrated that the view of regarding Pearson's $r$ as linear measure was myth and incorrect, in their paper \textit{Myths About Linear and Monotonic Associations: Pearson's $r$, Spearman's $\rho$, and Kendall's $\tau$} \cite{vandenheuvelMythsLinearMonotonic2022}.
-Their evidence showed that Pearson's $r$ should not be ruled out \textit{a priori} for measuring nonlinear monotone dependence.
-But how to measure nonlinear monotone dependence with Pearson's $r$ properly remains an open question.
+In their recent paper titled ``\textit{Myths About Linear and Monotonic Associations: Pearson's $r$, Spearman's $\rho$, and Kendall's $\tau$}'', \citet{vandenheuvelMythsLinearMonotonic2022} challenged the widespread belief that Pearson's $r$ is only a measure for linear dependence, proving this notion to be false.
+Their findings indicate that Pearson's $r$ should not be ruled out \textit{a priori} for measuring nonlinear monotone dependence.
+Although this potential has been recognized, the specific approach to using Pearson's $r$ for accurate measurement of nonlinear monotone dependence remains unresolved.

-We find that Pearson's $r$ does have potential to capture both linear and nonlinear dependence as long as the relationships are monotone.
-In fact, Pearson's $r$ reflects the strength of arbitrary monotone relationships, it just underestimates those nonlinear ones.
-All we need is to adjust the underestimation.
-We derive a new covariance inequality which is tighter than the famous Cauchy-Schwarz Inequality, and leverage it to adjust Pearson's $r$ to measure nonlinear monotone dependence accurately.
+Pearson's $r$ is essentially a scaled covariance, with the renowned Cauchy-Schwarz Inequality as its mathematical foundation.
+We find that different scaling bounds yield coefficients with different capture ranges, and interestingly, tighter bounds actually expand these ranges.
+We derive a tighter inequality than Cauchy-Schwarz Inequality, leverage it to adjust Pearson's $r$ to measure nonlinear monotone dependence.
 The adjusted version of Pearson's $r$ is more accurate in measuring nonlinear monotone dependence than the three classical correlation coefficients, and other recently proposed dependence measures.